 General Steps (All Providers)

-Regardless of your DNS provider, the process follows the same pattern:
+Regardless of where your domain’s settings are managed, the process follows the same pattern:

-- Log in to your DNS provider’s control panel
+- Log in to your domain’s settings provider (DNS host)

 - Find DNS management — usually called “DNS Records”, “Zone Editor”, “DNS Settings”, or “Advanced DNS”